 Malignant lesions of the oral cavity were found in 0.1% to 2% of a series of oral biopsies performed in children [1,2] and 3% to 13% of oral tumor biopsies.[3,4] Malignant tumor types include lymphomas (especially Burkitt) and sarcomas (including rhabdomyosarcoma and fibrosarcoma).
 Mucoepidermoid carcinomas of the oral cavity have rarely been reported in the pediatric and adolescent age group.
 Most are low or intermediate grade and have a high cure rate with surgery alone.; [Level of evidence: 3iiiA]

-Review of the Surveillance, Epidemiology, and End Results (SEER) database identified 54 patients younger than 20 years with oral cavity squamous cell carcinoma (SCC) between 1973 and 2006.
+Review of the Surveillance, Epidemiology, and End Results (SEER) Program database identified 54 patients younger than 20 years with oral cavity squamous cell carcinoma (SCC) between 1973 and 2006.
 Pediatric patients with oral cavity SCC were more often female and had better survival than adult patients.
 When differences in patient, tumor, and treatment-related characteristics are adjusted for, the two groups experienced equivalent survival.[Level of evidence: 3iA] A retrospective study of the National Cancer Database identified 159 patients younger than 20 years with SCC of the head and neck.
 Of these tumors, 55% originated in the oral cavity, and patients with laryngeal tumors had a better survival rate than did those who presented with oral cavity primary tumors.

 Treatment of benign oral cavity tumors is surgical.